rascadux/FC24-Club-Value-Sort/README.md

 - openpyxl

 ## Players data ouput format:
-- After running the script the user will have the data saved as CSV file, which must be converted to .xmls to sort by price
+- After running the script the user will have the data saved as CSV file, which must be converted to .xmls to sort by price.

+## Why need the ```csv_to_utf8.py```
+You need to convert the CSV with this script because Paletools downloads the CSV file not in utf8 format so characters like "é" or similar will not be correct in the CSV file downloaded.